Alexkael/NeurIPS2020_Weight_Correlation/README.md

          VGG19_corr_cifar10_nol2_5.out               1.056            VGG19_normal_cifar10_nol2_5.out  1.033

          All experimental data is saved in WCD/experimental_data
-         We upload the repeat-five-times experimental data for FCN_mnist, VGG11_cifar10, VGG16_cifar10 and VGG19_cifar10.

 5..
 Additional experimental data is saved in WCD/additional.
 However, as the networks are small and datasets are more complicated, the errors are pretty high and the results are more random.